 If you are a U.S. lawful permanent resident (green card holder), and you have petitioned (filed a Form I-130) for your non-U.S. spouse or children to receive permanent resident status in the U.S. (in other words, an immigrant visa or green card), they would have been placed in category F2A of the visa preference system.
-As you are likely aware, people in category F2A sometimes face a wait of months or years for a visa to become available to them (though there's been no wait for a while, as of early 2023).
-The wait sometimes develops due to annual limits on the number of visas allotted in category F2A.
+As you are likely aware, people in category F2A usually face a wait of between two and five years for a visa to become available to them.
+The wait develops due to annual limits on the number of visas allotted in category F2A.

 You might think that, because U.S. Citizenship and Immigration Services (USCIS) was the agency to which you applied for U.S. citizenship, and your family's switch to immediate relative status is supposed to be "automatic," USCIS would look at its files and realize that it's time for your family to move forward with the visa or green card application process.